 Workers are entitled to protection from discrimination.
-L&I handles safety & health, wage & hour, and some other types of workplace discrimination.
+L&I handles safety and health, wage and hour, and some other types of workplace discrimination.

 Your employer may not fire you or discriminate or retaliate against you solely because you have exercised your workplace safety & health rights, such as: